 Heart transplant program in San Antonio

-Methodist Healthcare offers The Advanced Heart Failure and Transplant Program to provide medical and surgical interventions for hearts that are failing.
+The Methodist Heart Institute’s Heart Failure Center provides medical and surgical interventions for hearts that are failing.

-With the largest heart transplant program in Central and South Texas, our team has performed 400 transplants and implanted 200 assist devices since the start of the program in 1986.
+With the largest heart transplant program in Central and South Texas, our team has performed more than 500 transplants and implanted over 200 assist devices since the start of the program in 1986.

 For more information about our heart transplant services, please call (210) 575-8485.